When Vanessa Beck started to experience vaginal dryness, she assumed that changing hormones from a hysterectomy were to blame.

 "It doesn't ever completely go away," Beck said.

-Be honest.
 Patients need to be open and honest, and as embarrassing as it may seem, the health care provider needs to see the genital psoriasis to treat it effectively.

-"Trust me, as health care providers, we've gone to school for decades, we do ob/gyn rotations," Jacobson said.
+"Trust me, as health care providers, we've gone to school for decades, we do OB-GYN rotations," Jacobson said.
 "It's not gross … you don't go into health care if you don't feel comfortable looking everywhere."

 Honesty also is important when it comes to treatment.
-For example, if a patient is going to feel uncomfortable using a slippery topical to treat psoriasis in the anal area, they are unlikely to use it.
+For instance, if a patient is going to feel uncomfortable using a slippery topical to treat psoriasis in the anal area, they are unlikely to use it.

 "We need to know why you didn't use it, because we are going to give it to the next psoriasis patient," Jacobson said.

-Your treatment options.
 Because genital skin is thin, many topicals used for other parts of the body are not an option.
 Your health care provider may prescribe a low-dose steroid, but limit its use.
 Frequent use of steroid creams can thin the skin and cause stretch marks.
 Vitamin D compounds also can be a good choice.

 "The bottom line is finding a provider who is willing to hear or see things, hear you out and conversely, accept that there will be a degree of trial-and-error figuring out what you can comfortably and safely use," Jacobson said.